wazo-platform/wazo-doc/source/cti_client/xlets/remote_directory.rst

 Type the search term in the search box and click on the search button.
 If the search box is empty, all phonebook entries will be displayed.

 Results can be sorted by clicking on one of the column headers.
+By default, results are sorted using the first column.

 .. figure:: ./images/cti_client-remote_directory_sorted.png

     Example of contacts sorted by name

+Your sorting preference will be saved and restored every time you reconnect.

 .. warning::